Pick the City UP Tour is about young people and gun violence prevention.

 Pick the City UP promotes gun violence prevention through storytelling and innovative public health education.
 The Tour helps youth to understand the gun violence epidemic has many societal causes and the solution will require a multi-faceted approach that involves everyone working together.

 The project addresses the public health issue of gun violence with arts and culture, in this case including an interactive theatrical presentation promoting safe and respectful police/teen interactions and reinforcing the benefits of putting guns down and picking books UP.

 Youth have reported to Story Stitchers their strong interest in positive, safe activities, a desire to hear music with a good message, and a need for strong and stable mentorship.

 A high school student explains, “Teenagers get negative influences from rap music and a lot of kids are fascinated by that life style and the songs that say “pick the gun up”.
 We don’t hear songs like yours that say “put the gun down”.
 I love your song, so thank you for that.
 I think we need more positive influences on the youth.
 We need more songs that say “put the gun down”.
-(Quote edited for clarity.)
-In crime prevention, this program falls under intervention.

 Youth are involved in planning and implementing the project which involves the creation of original art and music.
 In addition, Story Stitchers will engage with venues to invite community participants to plan and orchestrate their own health fairs based on community needs and interests.
 Vendors on a variety of health and safety topics can be selected by communities and invited to engage including HIV/STD testing, Blood Drives, police/youth interaction, community gardening, bee keeping, drug awareness, suicide prevention, youth homelessness, social services, mental health services, or nutrition and cooking demonstrations.